* Was elected to the U.S. House of Representatives in 2014

 Born on November 20, 1979, Ruben Gallego graduated from Harvard University in 2004 with an A.B. in international relations.
-He served in the U.S. Marine Corps from 2002-06; worked as a public affairs consultant during 2007-08; was vice chair of the Arizona Democratic Party in 2009; held a seat in the Arizona House of Representatives from 2011-14; and was elected in 2014 to represent Arizona’s 7th Congressional District in the U.S. House of Representatives, where he is a member of the Congressional Progressive Caucus.
+He served in the U.S. Marine Corps from 2002-06; worked as a public affairs consultant during 2007-08; was vice chair of the Arizona Democratic Party in 2009; held a seat in the Arizona House of Representatives from 2011-14; and was elected in 2014 to represent Arizona’s 7th Congressional District in the U.S. House of Representatives, where he is a member of both the Congressional Progressive Caucus and the Congressional Hispanic Caucus.

 Gallego has long been a staunch advocate of unfettered abortion rights.
 During his tenure in the Arizona state legislature, he voted: